 Measuring for Dining Room Area Rugs

 Close your table.
-This means place your chairs to the table with no one sitting in them.
+This means place your chairs at the table with no one sitting in them.
 Measure 2′ from the back chair leg on length and width.
 This will be a basic size that will frame the table.
-Usually there is less room on the ends than on the sides.
+Usually, there is less room on the ends than on the sides.
 You can reduce the ends to a minimum of 15″ behind the back chair legs.
 There is generally more room on the sides to add more rug width.
-Also take notice of the side pieces of furniture.
+Also, take notice of the side pieces of furniture.
 If you have room, take the rug up to the furniture and not under.
 See an example of a framed Dining Room Rug

 Free quotes are available for all our custom rugs—contact us today!

-Send Rug Rats an e-mail get a personalized rug estimate plus much more information about how an area rug can improve your decor.
+Send Rug Rats an e-mail to get a personalized rug estimate plus much more information about how an area rug can improve your decor.